huaigu/fhevm-sdk/README.md

 ## 📦 Packages

-This monorepo contains three NPM packages:
+This monorepo contains these packages:

 ### [@fhevm/core](packages/core)